-Info: All adjustable inverter/charger settings in the ME-MR are saved in non-volatile memory and are preserved until changed - even if an inverter reset is performed or if all power to the remote or inverter is removed.
+Info: All adjustable inverter/charger settings in the ME-MR are saved in non-volatile memory and are preserved until changed-even if an inverter reset is performed, or if all power to the remote or inverter is removed.

-1. Press and hold the Power ON/ OFF pushbutton for 15 seconds.

-2. Watch the Charging/Inverting Status LED, after approximately 15 seconds it should come on and flash rapidly to indicate the inverter has reset.
+- 1. Ensure all AC power (i.e., shorepower or generator) is removed from the inverter's input. - 2.
+Press and hold the Power ON/ OFF pushbutton for 15 seconds. - 3.
+Watch the Charging/Inverting Status LED, after approximately 15 seconds it should come on and flash rapidly to indicate the inverter has reset.
 The Status LED will go off after the pushbutton is released.